 RIZE Entertainment: Let’s get to know you.
 Can you tell me about your alias No Prophit?

-No Prophit: I believe a name should reflect ones intentions as an artists.
-I think the name you choose should have deeper meaning since you’re giving it to yourself.
+No Prophit: I believe a name should reflect one’s intentions as an artist.
+I think the name you choose should have a deeper meaning since you’re giving it to yourself.
 The meaning No Prophit reflects that monetary gain and social status are not my intentions as a DJ.
 The meaning of No Prophit comes from the way it is spelled.
 It is a reminder of humility.

 RIZE: What roles do you see yourself playing in society besides the generic label of ‘artist’ or ‘DJ?’

 No Prophit: Well first of all I’d say I’m more of a DJ than true artist.
 Right now I think of myself as a tastemaker.
 By finding tunes, the dopest tunes, and sharing them.
 I help people find things they normally wouldn’t find.
 I spend endless hours going through music.
 I’m a facilitator.
 I aspire to be a creator and it’s in the works, but that’s not who I am now.
 It is important to remember the steps.
 People jump into making one track, trying to get recognized.
 An individual voice is important before you dive into that.
 Sometimes I can be critical and shy which might be why I’ve stuck to DJing thus far.
 I’ve found myself in the middle ground where I want to express myself through other people’s creations, be a conduit if you will.